patiljignesh/iOS-Swift-with-First-Principles/Grand Central Dispatch (GCD) framework.md

   - Serial Queue : Tasks in a queue are performed in order one at a time.
   - Concurrent Queue  : All tasks begins in order but completion order is dependent on the tasks.
 - By Default, every App gets:
-  - 1 Serial Queue : Main queue
+  - 1 Serial Queue = 1 Thread only : Main queue
   - 4 Concurrent Queue: Background queue

 > Main Thread: Keep it clean and speedy since UI runs in this thread.